Kentucky women's coach Mitchell retires after 13 seasons - WHIZ News

 Kentucky women’s basketball coach Matthew Mitchell announced his retirement Thursday, effective immediately.

-The 49-year-old Mitchell, 303-133 in 13 seasons at Kentucky and 333-162 overall, cited “an eventful offseason” with an injury and subsequent surgery in a release Thursday night.
+The 49-year-old Mitchell, 303-133 in 13 seasons at Kentucky and 333-162 overall, cited “an eventful offseason” with a head injury and subsequent surgery this summer to relieve a subdural hematoma in a release Thursday night.
 He said he did not feel he could give the job what it requires with the season about to start later this month.

 “I have been open about the fact that the surgery and recovery process has been life-altering for me and my family,” Mitchell said in a statement.
 “Through that, my priorities toward my family and my faith has grown even larger than before and that has led me to make this decision.